 Treatment regimens — For patients who were already on an oral agent with good glycemic control prior to starting dialysis, we typically continue the oral agent.
 For patients who develop diabetes after starting dialysis, we generally treat first with an oral agent.
 However, over time, many peritoneal dialysis patients will require insulin.

-As for nondialysis CKD patients, the preferred oral agent is glipizide.
-The dose for glipizide is 2.5 to 10 mg/day.
+As for nondialysis CKD patients, the preferred oral agent is either glipizide (initial dose 2.5 mg/day) or glimepiride (initial dose 1 mg/day).
 Repaglinide, which has minimal kidney clearance, is an alternative (starting with a dose of 0.5 mg/day).
 Metformin should not be used among peritoneal dialysis patients, because of an increased risk of lactic acidosis .

 Most peritoneal dialysis patients require insulin to maintain good glycemic control.
 Patients on continuous ambulatory peritoneal dialysis (CAPD) or continuous cycler peritoneal dialysis (CCPD) who are being treated with insulin may be treated with subcutaneous or intraperitoneal insulin.
 We prefer subcutaneous insulin.
 The principles underlying subcutaneous insulin therapy are the same for nondialysis CKD patients as for the general diabetic population (see "General principles of insulin therapy in diabetes mellitus" and "Insulin therapy in type 2 diabetes mellitus").
 The initial starting dose is similar to hemodialysis patients (decrease by approximately 50 percent), with upward titration based upon blood glucose monitoring.